rkyzk/poetry-2023/README.md

 In this app users can:

 - Sign up for membership
-- Sign in to have access to full features/sign out
+- Sign in and out
 - Edit one's own profile
 - Write, update and delete poems
 - Write, update and delete comments on poems